sherlockAdi/Student/SRN_IMPLEMENTATION.md

 3. If all 4 fields have values, API call is triggered: `getSRN({ collegeId, courseTypeId, universityId, batchId })`
 4. Loading spinner appears next to Student ID field
 5. SRN is fetched and auto-populated in the **Student ID** field
+6. **Password** is automatically set to the SRN value
-6. Field is read-only to prevent manual editing
+7. Field is read-only to prevent manual editing
-7. If any of the 4 fields changes, SRN is re-fetched automatically
+8. If any of the 4 fields changes, SRN is re-fetched automatically

+### College Email Auto-Generation Flow:
+1. User enters **First Name**
+2. **SRN** is already generated (from above flow)
+3. `useEffect` hook detects changes in First Name or SRN
+4. College email is auto-generated: `firstname.srn@atm.edu.in`
+5. First name is converted to lowercase and spaces are removed
+6. Email field is read-only to prevent manual editing

 ### Form Submission Flow:
 1. User fills all required fields (marked with *)